ndrabbe/31257-Tut14-Group2/Business Report.md

 - Company have a high-end computer to ensure the normal operation of the system during peak hours
 - The system has a secure firewall to ensure the safety of customer and employee information.
 - CMC's skill score scoring standard should also refer to RM mark to purchase desire of customers.
 For example: if some customers have a short phone call for consultation, but they have a desire to buy.
+- The company has sufficient funds and resources to ensure the development of the information system.

 -------------
 # Analysis and design